MyBitFoundation/MyBit-Network.tech/README.md

 ## Getting Started

 ## Roles
-All actors must use Ethereum on a dapp brower to use the full functionality of the platform.
-All actors are authorized by the platform according to their public Ethereum address.
+The tokenized asset management structure is made up of different actors who have specific incentives to participate in the creation and management of tokenized assets within the ecosystem.
+The assets are managed by the broker, who receives a fee for his work and escrows tokens as collateral to investors.
+The tokens remain in escrow until the asset tokens returns sufficient income.
+The platform owners can choose how assets are governed, whether by asset token holders or designated ownership roles.

 #### Platform Owner(s)
 The owners of the platform are in charge of deciding high level upgrades and authorization changes made in the platform.
 Ownership can be decided by one owner, a multi-sig, or token holders themselves.